 |Some plugins implement their own access control beyond build authorization.
 Not using build authorization, or having builds run as SYSTEM, is an indicator that problems like the one described above can occur.|

-The solution to this is to configure access control for builds.
-The most notable plugin in this space is Authorize Project Plugin, which allows flexible configuration of global and per-project build authorization.
+One solution to this is to configure access control for builds.
+This is implemented by Authorize Project Plugin, which allows flexible configuration of global and per-project build authorization.
+That plugin is however not actively maintained, and there are known limitations to this approach.